 SPHHS Senior Recognition Ceremony

-The School of Public Health and Health Sciences (SPHHS) Senior Recognition Ceremony will take place on Saturday, May 7, 2016, in the Fine Arts Center beginning at 1:00 PM for GROUP A majors (Communication Disorders and Kinesiology) and at 3:30 PM for GROUP B majors (Nutrition and Public Health Sciences).
+The School of Public Health and Health Sciences (SPHHS) Senior Recognition Ceremony will take place Saturday, May 27, 2023 in the Mullins Center.
 This event allows us to recognize graduating seniors in a special way and individually congratulate them for their accomplishments.
-The Senior Ceremony is not meant to be a replacement for the University Commencement and students and their families are encouraged to attend both celebrations.
+The Senior Ceremony is not meant to be a replacement for the University Commencement, and students and their families are encouraged to attend both celebrations.

 Please see below for answers to some Frequently Asked Questions.
-All other questions about the Senior Recognition Ceremony should be directed to the Academic Dean's Office via email at email@example.com or by phone at 413-545-6883.
-For more information on the University Commencement visit the UMass Amherst Commencement website.
-We also suggest that parents register to receive monthly emails from the Office of Parent Services.
-Parents will be contacted by the Office of Parent Services with commencement updates.
+All other questions about the Senior Recognition Ceremony should be directed to the Associate Dean for Academic Affairs’ Office via email at acaddean [at] schoolph [dot] umass [dot] edu or by phone at 413-545-6883.

 What is the SPHHS Senior Recognition Ceremony?

-The Senior Recognition Ceremony provides the SPHHS with the opportunity to recognize graduating seniors in a special way and individually congratulate them for their accomplishments.
-The Senior Ceremony is not meant to be a replacement for the University Commencement and students and their families are encouraged to attend both celebrations.
+The Senior Recognition Ceremony provides SPHHS with the opportunity to recognize graduating seniors in a special way and individually congratulate them for their accomplishments.
+The Senior Ceremony is not meant to be a replacement for the University Commencement — students and their families are encouraged to attend both celebrations.

 Who gets to walk?

 A student’s year of graduation is established by the Registrar’s Office.
-To be eligible to participate in the May 2016 Commencement ceremony, students must have fulfilled all requirements by the time of the ceremony.
-Students scheduled for graduation after the spring semester who wish to attend the May 2016 ceremony must file a “Petition to Participate in an Earlier Commencement” form, available at the Registrar’s Office in 213 Whitmore.
-We anticipate that over 600 students will graduate from the School of Public Health and Health Sciences.
+To be eligible to participate in the May 2023 Commencement ceremony, students must have fulfilled all requirements by the time of the ceremony or be scheduled to do so by September 2023.
+Students scheduled for February 2024 graduation who wish to attend the May 2023 ceremony must file a “Petition to Participate in an Earlier Commencement” form, available at the Registrar’s Office in 213 Whitmore.
+We anticipate that approximately 600 students will graduate from SPHHS.

 I am a double major.
 One is in SPHHS and the other is in another college.
 Which senior celebration ceremony do I attend?